edfong/npl/README.md

 * `experiments` - Contains scripts for running main experiments
 * `supp_experiments` - Contains scripts for running supplementary experiments

-## Structure of  `npl`
-A overview of the structure of `npl` is given below:
-* `bootstrap_logreg.py` and `bootstrap_gmm.py` contain the main posterior bootstrap sampling functions
-* `maximise_logreg.py` and `maximise_gmm.py` contain functions for sampling the prior pseudo-samples, initialising random restarts and maximising the weighted log likelihood.
-These functions can be edited to use NPL with different models and priors.
-* `./evaluate` contains functions for calculating log posterior predictives of the different posteriors

 ## Datasets
 ### __Example 3.1.2__ - MNIST GMM (in `./experiments/MNIST_GMM`)